cis3296f23/project-04-cookbook-pro/README.md

 ### Configure Environment

-1. Create an `.env` file in the root directory
+1. Create a `.env` file in the root directory
 2. Add the following variable, replacing `<your_api_key>` with your key:

 ```